Oven logo

 Security

-To unpacking data received from unreliable source, msgpack provides two security options.
+When unpacking data received from an unreliable source, msgpack provides two security options.

 strict_map_key (default: True) limits the type of map keys to bytes and str.
-While msgpack spec doesn't limit the types of the map keys, there is a risk of the hashdos.
+While the MessagePack spec doesn't limit map key types, there is a risk of a hash DoS.
 If you need to support other types for map keys, use strict_map_key=False.

 Performance tips

-CPython's GC starts when growing allocated object.
-This means unpacking may cause useless GC.
-You can use gc.disable() when unpacking large message.
+CPython's GC starts when the number of allocated objects grows.
+This means unpacking may trigger unnecessary GC.
+You can use gc.disable() when unpacking a large message.

-List is the default sequence type of Python.
-But tuple is lighter than list.
+A list is the default sequence type in Python.
+However, a tuple is lighter than a list.
 You can use use_list=False while unpacking when performance is important.

 Major breaking changes in the history